-In 1931, Churchill was involved in a car accident which left him with chest pain, as well as having bouts of depression to contend with.
+In 1931, Churchill was involved in a traffic collision which left him with chest pain, as well as having bouts of depression to contend with.

-Because of this, he was granted a Doctor’s note in 1932 for his time in the United States This allowed him drink an “indefinite” amount of alcohol for his duration of time in the Prohibition-era United States.
+Because of this, he was granted a Doctor’s note in 1932 for his time in the United States.
+This allowed him to drink an “indefinite” amount of alcohol for his duration of time in the Prohibition-era United States.

 In Ancient Greece, they believed redheads became vampires after death.